Home/NFL

 feature-image

-The Los Angeles Chargers had a convincing 37-10 win against the Minnesota Vikings in a one-sided affair.
+The Los Angeles Chargers had a convincing 37-10 win over the Minnesota Vikings in a one-sided affair.
 LA started the season looking like contenders, but were sitting on a 1-3 record in their last four games.
 The Vikings, on the other hand, might’ve just ruined any chance at the playoff hopes as they now sit at 3-4, dead last in the competitive NFC North.
 Here were my key takeaways from Thursday Night Football at SoFi Stadium.

 Watch What’s Trending Now!

-Vikings lose 4th consecutive TNF away game
+Vikings lose eighth consecutive TNF away game

 ADVERTISEMENT